 Before Derek Simpson had even stepped foot into the halls of Lenape Regional High School as a student four years ago, boys basketball coach Matt Wolf’s phone was already blowing up about just how special Simpson could be at the next level.

-Wolf, who was a longtime assistant coach for the Raiders before taking over as head coach for his first year at the helm during the 2018-’19 season, and his fellow coaches invited Simpson to join the varsity team at a team camp at Widener University before the start of his freshman year.
+Wolf, who was a longtime assistant coach for the Indians before taking over as head coach for his first year at the helm during the 2018-’19 season, and his fellow coaches invited Simpson to join the varsity team at a team camp at Widener University before the start of his freshman year.

 It was there that the coaching staff saw for themselves that Simpson’s reputation wasn’t just hype.